-The work will be properly sized for the upcoming Production Episode.
-The short-term average of the summed estimation points per sprint is called the Development Team’s velocity.
+The team can help manage stakeholder expectations by selecting work that is a good fit for the duration and conditions of the upcoming Production Episode.
+We define the short-term average of the summed estimation points per Sprint as the Development Team’s velocity.
 Since velocity is a statistical quantity with a mean and standard deviation, the team should expect about half of the Sprints to fall short of achieving Yesterday’s Weather, and about half to exceed it.
 The goal is to improve the process to reduce the variance in the velocity, by reducing outside interference of the team, ensuring that the Product Owner provides Enabling Specifications, etc.

-A notion of “use yesterday’s values” was already mentioned in the 1980s which referred to the forecasting research done by Spyros Makridakis and Michèle Hibon.
+Armstrong already recommended that teams “use yesterday’s values” in the early 1980s.
+His paper in turn referred to the forecasting research done by Spyros Makridakis and Michèle Hibon.
 This research is also known as the M-Competitions.